ISISComputingGroup/ibex_user_manual/Python-3.md

 This will then convert all scripts present in `allPythonScripts` to python2/3 compatible script.
 It will also generate a file with extension `.py.bak` which is a backup file.
 If you require original python file then you can simply rename the file extension from `.py.bak` to `.py`.
 If you want to be careful about what futurize might do to your python file, running the command without `-m` flag `futurize C:\example\allPythonScripts` will only suggest you some changes without overwriting it.
 Please do make sure manually that changes made by `futurize` are valid.

-## Writing Python 2/3 compatible code
-There are some modules available which make it easier for users to write Python 3 code and make it compatible with python 2 at the same time.

-### `__future__ module`
-`__future__` module allows users who are still on python 2 to get features from "future" python 3.

 ## Topics not covered but might be worth reading

 Python 3 has disallowed implicit relative import and only the following two imports are allowed.